int128/gradle-ssh-plugin/README.md

 Build with JDK 7 for compatibility.
 Do not build with JDK 8.

-Push a versioned tag to GitHub and Travis CI will upload the artifact to Bintray.
+Push a versioned tag to GitHub and CI will upload the artifact to Bintray.